 - Olympus M.Zuiko 25mm f/1.8

-Ultra-Violet Filter (UV): (6 grams) The UV filter is used for lens protection during flight/crashes when you do not need any aperture/shutter control.
+Ultra-Violet Filter (UV): (6 grams) The UV filter is used for lens protection during flight when you do not need any aperture/shutter control.
 This UV filter will also cut haze and make clouds pop a bit more.
-Multi-coated Ultra-HD glass for pristine optics.
+Multi-coated UHD glass for pristine optics.

 Circular Polarizer Filter (CP): (7.65 grams) The CP filter is used for reducing glare off of the ground, water, and sky.
-This filter is especially important while flying because shooting from an elevated perspective causes the camera to pick up a lot of reflection of the ground.
+This filter is especially important while flying because shooting from an elevated perspective causes the camera to pick up a lot of reflection off the ground.
 The polarizer helps improve color saturation in bright scenes and also improve contrast.
-In addition to glare reduction the Polarizer will make the sky a deeper blue and allow clouds to pop.
-Multi-coated Ultra-HD glass for pristine optics.
+In addition to glare reduction, the Polarizer will make the sky a deeper blue and allow clouds to pop.
+Multi-coated UHD glass for pristine optics.

-The Following guideline is a good starting point for when to use each filter while filming with your Inspire 1, Phantom 3, or Solo.
-The goal of this chart is to reduce the camera’s shutter speed to 1/60th to give areal videos a smooth cinematic look, rather than a choppy high shutter speed look.
-A popular way of filming areal video is to have your shutter speed at double the frame rate.
-So if you are shooting 1080/60, then you want to try to achieve a 1/120th shutter speed.
-Or if filming 4K/30 or 24 you will want to be near 1/60th shutter speed.
+The following guideline is a good starting point for when to use each filter while filming with your Inspire 1, Phantom 3, or Solo.
+The goal of this chart is to reduce the camera’s shutter speed to 1/60th to give aerial videos a smooth cinematic look, rather than a choppy high shutter speed look.
+A popular way of filming aerial video is to have your shutter speed at double the frame rate.
+So, if you are shooting 1080/60, then you want to try to achieve a 1/120th shutter speed.
+Or, if filming 4K/30 or 24, you will want to be near 1/60th shutter speed.